Las Vegas hospitality workers could go on strike as union holds authorization vote

 “Companies are generating record profits and we demand that workers aren’t left behind and have a fair share of that success,” Ted Pappageorge, secretary-treasurer for the union, previously said in a statement.
 He emphasized that the union is negotiating “to ensure that one job is enough.”

-MGM Resorts and Caesars did not immediately respond Tuesday to emailed requests for comment.
+MGM Resorts said it would comment on the union’s vote later Tuesday after the results were released.
+Caesars did not immediately respond to emailed requests for comment.

 It’s been a big year for labor unions across the country — from walkouts in Hollywood and on auto production lines in 20 states, to UPS reaching a new deal before a work stoppage that could have significantly disrupted the nation’s supply chain.
 Workers calling for higher wages, better conditions and job security, especially since the end of the pandemic, have been increasingly willing to walk out on the job as employers face a greater need for workers.